 When a prospective borrower applies for a loan, they must provide sensitive personal data that is processed by a bank or credit union core software.
 If these organizations have analytics tools, all this personal data can provide insight into the customer’s credit behavior and needs, as well as general trends in the loan market.

 This point is particularly important for CUs.
-Using special lending software, credit unions can eliminate potential biases in lending decision equation, adopt better inclusion practices, and spend more time evaluating borrowers who have had difficulty obtaining credit in the past, such as minorities and low-income consumers.
+Using special lending software, credit unions can eliminate potential biases in lending decision equations, adopt better inclusion practices, and spend more time evaluating borrowers who have had difficulties obtaining credit in the past, such as minorities and low-income consumers.